National Baseball Hall of Fame

 My first response to the VUMC neurologists after their grim ALS diagnosis was to jokingly quip that this basically meant that I was toast.
 Deep inside I just wanted to hide out and be left alone until I could clear the reality zone.
 My current and rapidly growing realization after interaction with my tough-love support circle of Machi, Krissi, Harris and Driskill is that ALS does not define me now and it never will.
 I am a lucky man whose strength comes from my relationships with family, friends and thousands of former students.
 ALS may attack and systematically shut down my body, but it cannot weaken my mind or my spirit.
 This relentless disease may have no cure, but it has no chance to defeat me.
 It will only make me stronger.

 This web-page will be continually updated with relevant media reports about sports-related traumatic neurological injuries.
 (See the ALS links at the bottom of the right side bar).
-I have declined consulting engagements in the past about NFL legal settlements of traumatic concussion and CTE related issues endemic to the NFL, but will reconsider them now from the players’ side.
+I have declined consulting engagements in the past about NFL legal settlements of traumatic concussion and CTE related issues endemic to the NFL, but will reconsider them now from the players’ perspective.
 I have given a few media interviews about the uncertain future of the mercenary NFL and the epidemic brain injuries of its players, but would like to invite more of them now.
 We have long since passed the point where our beloved childhood games are systematically disabling and killing our players—ultimately for the money.
 We may not always control what happens to us, but we can at least control how we respond.

 Anchor down, this is going to be a tough fight.

 Do not go gentle into that good night.